The Perfume Accord: Definition, Composition, and the Great Olfactory Families

 - Mint + lime + rum + sugar = Mojito accord (Guerlain Homme)

 The accord is the guiding thread of the fragrance.
 It provides structure, coherence, and identity.
-The perfumer first builds the accord and then dresses it with secondary notes.
+The perfumer first builds the main accord and then dresses it with secondary notes.

 An accord is not a simple sum of ingredients.
 It produces a fused and indivisible scent — a sort of alchemical transformation.
 In this sense, 1 + 1 + 1 = 1.
 This is what gives a perfume its richness and depth.

-Olfactory Families Born from Famous Accords
+Olfactory Families Born from Foundational Accords

-The Fougère Accord
+The Fougère Accord (Classic Masculinity)

 - Aromatic notes: lavender, sage, rosemary